Topological localisation and motility of active knots: Results

 Another remarkable feature of the dynamics of active knots is illustrated in Fig.~\ref{fig2}(e-f): the time it takes a bead (highlighted in red for $5_2$ at $\text{Pe}=20$) to traverse the knot is considerably shorter than the timescale over which the knot's shape itself changes significantly.
 Drawing an analogy with polymer reptation in melts~\cite{deGennes1971,Doi1978}, one can picture an active knot spinning within a knotted tube whose shape evolves slowly while its topology is preserved.
 This picture holds for all knots studied.

-By tracking either the center of mass of a tight twist knot (panel~\ref{fig2}e) or the crossings of a delocalized torus knot (red trajectory in panel~\ref{fig2}f for $5_1$ at $\text{Pe}=20$), we observe that the knot conformation revolves in space.
-This reveals two distinct timescales: the reptation period (the time for a bead to complete one lap around the knot) and the knot's revolution period.
+By tracking either the center of mass of a tight twist knot (panel~\ref{fig2}e) or the crossings of a delocalized torus knot (blue trajectory in panel~\ref{fig2}f for $5_1$ at $\text{Pe}=20$), we observe that the knot conformation revolves in space.
+This reveals two distinct timescales: the \emph{reptation period}, for a tagged bead to complete one full lap around the ring contour, and the \emph{revolution period}, for a comoving feature of the shape (a crossing) to complete a full turn about the center of mass.
+Both are measured via a proximity-based analysis of the average pitch of the corresponding trajectories (see SI~\cite{refSI}).

 These timescales are reported in Fig.~\ref{fig2}g for the same case as panel~(f).
 The revolution period of the crossing trajectory is a factor of $10$ larger than the reptation period of the bead, implying that the bead traverses the knot $10$ times per knot revolution.